Trezor Hardware Wallet

 Multi-Signature Wallets

-Trezor supports multi-signature wallets requiring multiple devices to authorise transactions.
-A 2-of-3 setup requires any two of three devices to sign, protecting against the loss of a single device.
-Ideal for shared accounts, business treasuries, or enhanced personal security.
+Your Trezor supports multi-signature wallets requiring multiple devices to authorise transactions.
+A 2-of-3 setup requires any two of your three devices to sign, protecting you against the loss of a single device.
+This setup is ideal for your shared accounts, business treasuries, or enhanced personal security.

 Coin Control